Checks¶

 ❌ Remediation required

-There are at least 2 subnets in different availability zones, each with at least 5 available IPs for the control plane to upgrade.
+There MUST be at least 2 subnets in different availability zones, each with at least 5 available IPs for the control plane to upgrade.

 ❌ Remediation required

-Control plane does not have any reported health issues.
+Control plane MUST NOT have any reported health issues.

 ❌ Remediation required

-EKS managed nodegroup does not have any reported health issues.
+EKS managed nodegroup MUST NOT have any reported health issues.

 This does not include self-managed nodegroups or Fargate profiles; those are not currently supported by the AWS API to report health issues.